Lixiviate/C21-Book-Search-Engine/README.md

 ## Project Description

 This is a book search engine that allows users to search for books using the Google Books API.
-The search results are displayed in a list, and users can click on a book to view more details.
-The application is built using React and Apollo Client.
-The application is deployed on Render.
+The application is built using the MERN stack (MongoDB, Express.js, React, Node.js) with a GraphQL API built with Apollo Server.
+Users can search for books, create an account, save books to their account, and manage their saved books.

 ## Features

 - Search for books using the Google Books API
-- View search results in a list
-- Click on a book to view more details
+- User authentication (signup and login)
-- Save books to a list
+- Save books to a personal list
+- View saved books
-- Remove books from the list
+- Remove books from the saved list

 ## Usage

 To use the application, follow these steps:

-1. Enter a search term in the search bar and click the search button.
-2. The search results will be displayed in a list.
-3. Click on a book to view more details.
+1. On the homepage, you can search for books without logging in.
-4. To save a book, click the "Save" button.
+2. To save books, click on the Login/Signup menu option to create an account or log in.
-5. To remove a book from the list, click the "Remove" button.
+3. Once logged in, you can save books from your search results.
+4. View your saved books by clicking on the "See Your Books" option in the menu.
+5. Remove books from your saved list using the "Delete this Book!" button on each book.
+6. Log out using the "Logout" button in the menu.

 ## Link to Demo + Example(s)